-NHM, USA RAM, and EIA all address water quality to some extent as Level 2 methods.
+NHM, USA RAM, and EIA all address water quality at Level 2.
 Two functions in NHM with direct bearing on water quality are Sediment Trapping and Nutrient Trapping-Retention-Transformation.
 Functions indirectly addressing water quality are Ecological Integrity, Wetland-Dependent Wildlife Habitat, and Fish & Aquatic Life Habitat.
 For USA RAM, one of the twelve metrics, Stressors to Water Quality, provides a rapid assessment of water quality.
-Other USA RAM metrics include some stressors that affect water quality.
+Other USA RAM metrics include some stressors that effect water quality.
 EIA protocols originally included a Level 2 water quality metric.
 After field testing and data analysis, this metric was dropped because of the degree of subjectivity in the evaluation and acknowledgement of the need for a Level 3 assessment to adequately address water quality.
-Several of the stressors listed (e.g., evidence of herbicides/pesticides, point source discharge, or non-point source discharge) in the EIA Stressors Checklist directly or indirectly relate to water quality and in this way, water quality is addressed in the method.
+Several of the stressors listed in the EIA Stressors Checklist directly or indirectly relate to water quality and in this way, water quality is addressed in the method.